Officer sustains ‘life-threatening’ injuries in shooting

-A Massachusetts police officer has been shot several times and critically wounded while in a foot chase with a suspect following a vehicle crash.
+A Massachusetts police officer has been critically wounded, shot several times while in a foot chase with a suspect following a vehicle crash.

 Authorities say the Weymouth officer was shot before 8 a.m.
 Sunday, and the officer's injuries have been described as "life-threatening."
 He is being treated at South Shore Hospital.